probabilistic-numerics/probnum/README.md

 ---

-[Probabilistic Numerics](https://doi.org/10.1098/rspa.2015.0142) (PN) aims to quantify uncertainty arising from intractable or incomplete numerical computation and from stochastic input using the tools of probability theory.
-This allows principled treatment of _uncertainty arising from finite computational resources_.
+[Probabilistic Numerics](http://probabilistic-numerics.org/) (PN) aims to quantify uncertainty arising from intractable or incomplete numerical computation and from stochastic input using the tools of probability theory.
 The vision of probabilistic numerics is to provide well-calibrated probability measures over the output of a numerical routine, which then can be propagated along the chain of computation.

 ## Installation
 To get started install ProbNum using `pip`.